 John Sanford was an attorney and former member of the State Senate and State House of Representative, having served as Speaker of the House in the early 1870s.
 From 1882 to 1892, he was Chairman of the State Harbor and Land Commission, and from 1892 to 1899 he was Chairman of the State Railroad Commission.

-During the next four seasons, they were living elsewhere and 387 Marlborough was the home of Dr. George Strong Derby, and ophthalmologist (and later Ophthalmic Chief at the Massachusetts Eye and Ear Infirmary), and his wife, Mary Brewster (Brown) Derby.
-He also maintained his medical office there.
+While the Dexters were living elsewhere, 387 Marlborough was the home of Dr. George Strong Derby and his wife, Mary Brewster (Brown) Derby.
+He was an ophthalmologist (and later Ophthalmic Chief at the Massachusetts Eye and Ear Infirmary), and also maintained his medical office at 387 Marlborough.
 They had married in August of 1901, after which they had lived in New York City.
 They continued to live (and he to maintain his office) at 387 Marlborough until about 1907, when they moved to 7 Hereford.

 Morton Dexter died in October of 1910.
 Emily Dexter continued to live at 387 Marlborough.